CastosHQ/Seriously-Simple-Podcasting/readme.txt

 - Simple settings so you can get your podcast up and running quickly
 - Run multiple podcasts from the same site - each with their own, unique RSS feed
+- Gather thorough stats on your listeners using the [free stats add-on](https://wordpress.org/plugins/seriously-simple-stats/)
 - New `podcast` post type and `series` taxonomy for managing your podcast episodes
 - Use any post type for your podcast episodes
 - Highly configurable and robust RSS feed designed for *all* podcast services and feed readers, including iTunes and Stitcher